Lhongpei/PDNLP/README.md

   * **GPU Accelerated:** Designed from the ground up for massive parallelism on GPUs to handle large-scale problems.
   * **Efficient Subproblem Solver:** Integrates L-BFGS-B to exactly and efficiently solve the primal subproblem, including box constraints.
 This improves robustness compared to methods that only approximate the solution.
-  * **Advanced PDHG Scheme:** Employs a Restarted Anderson-accelerated Primal-Dual Hybrid Gradient method for faster convergence.
+  * **Advanced PDHG Scheme:** Employs a Restarted Adaptive Primal-Dual Hybrid Gradient method for faster convergence.

 -----